knupel/ROMANESCO-Processing/DOC_33/DEVELOPER GUIDE/guide_misc_method.md

 >optional method to draw in 2D renderer, when this method is used all method to move your item or scene is disable.

+*BACKGROUND

+set_background(PImage img, int mode);
+> mode : SCREEN
+> mode : CENTER
+> this method can be use to pass an Image to the background, if that happen the main background is disable for the last PImage passed.

 *FORCE FIELD